Codecademy/docs/content/javascript/concepts/promise/terms/resolve/resolve.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Returns a new `Promise` object that turns into the value that was passed to the method.
+Returns a new promise object that turns into the value passed to the method.

 ## Syntax